 - Skin or nails that appear blue (cyanosis)

-Pulmonary atresia is a form of heart disease that occurs from birth (congenital heart disease), in which the pulmonary valve does not form properly.
+Pulmonary atresia is a form of heart disease in which the pulmonary valve does not form properly.
+It is present from birth (congenital heart disease).
 The pulmonary valve is an opening on the right side of the heart that regulates blood flow from the right ventricle (right side pumping chamber) to the lungs.

 In pulmonary atresia, a solid sheet of tissue forms where the valve opening should be, and the valve stays closed.
 Because of this defect, blood from the right side of the heart cannot go to the lungs to pick up oxygen.